-How do you encourage innovation in a company that has 110,000 employees worldwide and is a major player in its domain?
+How do you encourage innovation in a company that has 110,000 employees worldwide?

 With such a huge workforce, tackling innovation can get complex.
 You need a protected space where employees can share their ideas and take them right to implementation.

-BASF gave its employees this very protected space by starting its own corporate incubator – Chemovator – in 2018 to bring their disruptive ideas to life.
+BASF gave its employees this very protected space by starting its own corporate incubator.
+This incubator, Chemovator, started in 2018 to bring their disruptive ideas to life.